 When you reach out to HVAC Santa Clarita for heating installation, there is a possibility to choose among three types of heat pumps.

 We review the three types below.
 This will help you choose what is suitable for you and your household.
 Check them out.

 Air Source Heat Pumps

-This is the standard choice among homeowners in Santa Clarita.
+This is the standard choice among homeowners nearby Santa Clarita, Los Angeles and probably the whole Southern California area.
 We recommend an air source heat pump to people whose houses already have ductwork.
 However, if you have chosen to go with this, you will have to spend much more on installing ductwork first if you have no existing ductwork.

 Ductless Mini Split Heat Pump